Phantomkeks/ideapad/README.md

 - Cloud Storage Provider possible, but not needed

 ### To Do
-- Test all screens and functions
+- Test all screens and functions on mobile (e.g. draggable, select and scrolling)
 - Hybrid application for iOS and Android
 - Refactor code and designs (avoid duplicate code)
 - Better failure behavior for loading files / importing notes